EcohydrologyTeam/CE-QUAL-W2/workshop/2022/Python_Environment_Setup.md

 cd C:\Users\MyName\Desktop\CE-QUAL-W2-main\workshop\Day2\2.11_Worskhop_Model_Utilities\DeGray_Reservoir
 ```

 Verify that you have changed to the right directory in the Anaconda Prompt.
-Type `pwd` and press the `Enter` key on your keyboard.
-This stands for "print working directory".
-It will display the full path to your folder.
+Type `cd` and press the `Enter` key on your keyboard.
+This will display the full path to your folder.

 ```
-pwd
+cd
 ```

 In your command prompt, you should see the full path to your folder displayed.
 For the example above, this would be: